What Is Calcium?

 People need vitamin D to help the body absorb calcium.
 Without it, calcium can't get where it needs to go to build strong bones.

 Vitamin D isn't in many foods that kids eat.
-Because of this, health care providers often recommend supplements.
+So, health care providers often recommend supplements.

-Babies who have only breast milk may need a vitamin D supplement.
+Breastfed babies need a vitamin D supplement, starting soon after birth.
 Baby formula has vitamin D added, so babies who drink more than 32 ounces of formula a day don't need extra vitamin D.